 You might think that writing a design brief is only useful to you if you're planning to hire an architect, but hang on there a second.
-Even if you intend to buy a ready-designed (prêt-á-construire?) house plan or design your home yourself, have a think about this...
+Even if you intend to design your home yourself or buy a ready-designed (prêt-á-construire?) house plan, have a think about this...

-The more information you can gather to feed into the design process, or the search for a new home, the more likely you are to make better decisions about the home you buy, or the design of your build or remodel.
+The more information you can gather to feed into the design process, the more likely you are to make better decisions about the design of your build or remodel.

-And the good news is that there are number of cool techniques in the home design workshop that you can use to discover what you really want in your home.
+I'd like to introduce you to three techniques that you can use to discover what you really want in your home.
 You'll learn how to create a detailed design wishlist (or design brief).

 That’s not much information to go on.
 I think we can do better than that.

-So here's how the home design workshop will help you put together a design wishlist for your dream home.
+So here's how the House Plans Helper Design Brief Workbook will help you put together a design wishlist for your dream home.

 Try these techniques.
 They work best if they’re attempted in the order below.